Kong/developer.konghq.com/app/_how-tos/create-a-lambda-event-hook.md

 works_on:
     - on-prem

 tags:
   - eventhooks
   - webhook
   - notifications
 tldr:
   q: How do I write custom code in an event hook
-  a: Send a `POST` request to the event_hooks endpoint containing the source and event for the webhook.
+  a: Send a `POST` request to the event_hooksusing the `lambda` handler and pass in the custom Lua code you wish to run.

+prereqs:
+  inline:
+    - title: Reload Kong Gateway
+      include_content: prereqs/event-hooks/restart-kong-gateway

 ---

 ## Create a lambda event hook